matsavage/DND-5e-LaTeX-Character-Sheet-Template/README.md

 ## Customisation

 There are a large number of character sheet customisation options available in [`dndtemplate.sty`](https://github.com/matsavage/DND-5e-LaTeX-Character-Sheet-Template/blob/main/dndtemplate.sty) which acts a central location to modify colour and opacity for a number of character sheet elements.

-There are some commands in `sheet-calculations` that were made to auto calculate the modifiers and proficiencies, and auto complete a few inputs.

 ## Dependencies